 Innovative, modern technology is what Snowflake is all about.
 This cloud data warehouse is one of the most flexible and fastest ways to manage your data in the cloud.
-So, it’s no surprise that Snowflake is taking cloud computing to the next level by taking the geospatial plunge.
-Users can now store and use geospatial data directly within Snowflake’s cloud data platform.
+So, it’s no surprise that Snowflake has taken cloud computing to the next level by incorporating geospatial support into their system.
+This allows users to store and use geospatial data directly within Snowflake’s cloud data platform.

 Why did they do this?